 Anthropologist Terence S. Turner wrote, “Man is born naked but is everywhere in clothes (or their symbolic equivalents).”
 Bodily adornment, however frivolous a business it may appear to some, is for the culture, as Durkheim said of religion, la vie sériuse (a serious matter).
-Evident in subcultures like the goths and the punks, dress is one of the most specialised in shaping and communicating personal and social identity.
+Evident in subcultures like the goths and the punks, the dress is one of the most specialised in shaping and communicating personal and social identity.

 Through these two statements, the point is clear: the homogeneity between film and costume to tell a story is an obvious one.
 Just as obvious, is Malaysia’s favorable film genre: Melodrama.
 A genre that through its fantastical imagery and expressive characters gives us a means of seeing and understanding the world of its time.
 Jins Shamsuddin’s Tiada Esok Bagimu is no stranger to that.
-Released during Malaysia’s peak liminality into modernity in the early 1980s, the film tackles goals of westernisation while trying to keep in line with the Malay and Islamic National Identity.
+Released during Malaysia’s peak liminality into modernity in the early 1980s, the film tackles the goals of westernisation while trying to keep in line with the Malay and Islamic National Identity.
 Like each shot in the movie, each dress is semiotic of the times presented.

 In true 80s fashion, the film is painted in pastel hues of soft pink, blue, and orange tones to convey a collective cultural expression.
 Tiada Esok Bagimu projected a new image of glamour and beauty for Malaysia’s capital, Kuala Lumpur while critiquing the very structures of westernisation.
 The 1980s was a time for Malaysia’s growth on a global scale and the feminist ambition for an independent woman should be noted.
 However, the film Tiada Esok Bagimu stays true to its melodramatic roots where men and women are stereotyped into colour categories to convey their specific roles.
 The film’s main character Noraimy along with her female counterparts is often dressed in pink from the very first 5 minutes and later throughout.
 The men of the film namely her father and brother Amir are often dressed in blue perhaps to point out the blatant fact that they are men.
 Colour theory is common in semantics: pink is soft, gentle, and feminine while blue is stable and secure.